The coursework for the 10k Challenge contains affiliate links. Please read our disclosure policy for details.

 You can also compare multiple versions of the same email to see which has the best open rate or is getting you the most clicks.

-When you consider cost, ease of use, great email templates, amazing features, advanced tracking, and 30 Day Free Trial, you will want to get started right now.
+When you consider cost, ease of use, great email templates, amazing features, advanced tracking, and a 30 Day Free Trial, you will want to get started right now.
 It only takes a couple of minutes too!

 Day 4 Assignment